Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Introduction

+In Section~\ref{sec:problemsetting} the long term average stochastic optimal control problem for a non-degenerate diffusion over a compact manifold is formulated.
+In Section~\ref{sec:ergodic_reformulation} some preliminary operations, mostly based upon the ergodic properties of a compact diffusion, are performed which allow us to remove all reference to probability theory from the problem formulation, resulting in a simplified optimization problem.

+We then obtain conditions related to optimality for the formulated ergodic optimization problem.
+In Section~\ref{sec:hjb} the problem in which both density $\rho$ and current density $J$ are varied freely is solved, in the sense that necessary as well as sufficient conditions for optimality are obtained.
+The sufficient conditions are obtained by considering the dual problem (Section \ref{sec:sufficient}) and the necessary conditions are derived using the method of Lagrange multipliers (Section \ref{sec:necessary}).
+These conditions can be phrased as the solution of a linear eigenvalue problem.
+As a side result we derive a variational formula for the principal eigenvalue of an elliptic operator.

+Then we consider two further, closely related optimization problems.
+In Section~\ref{sec:fixed_density} the optimization problem in which $J$ is varied for fixed density $\rho$ is discussed.
+It turns out that a necessary condition for optimality can be phrased as a linear elliptic PDE.
+In Section~\ref{sec:fixed_current_density} we obtain necessary conditions for optimality of the optimization problem for fixed current density $J$ and varying $\rho$.
+Here the necessary condition for optimality can be formulated as a non-linear eigenvalue problem.
+In the reversible case this reduces to a linear eigenvalue problem.

-In the case where the initial dynamics are reversible, or in other words, in case the diffusion is symmetrizable, we obtain the result that the optimally controlled diffusion is also symmetrizable (Section~\ref{sec:symmetrizable_solution}).
+In the case where the initial dynamics are reversible we obtain the result that the optimally controlled diffusion is also reversible (Section~\ref{sec:reversible_solution}).
 The particular case of insisting $J = 0$ coincides with demanding reversible dynamics of the optimally controlled process.
 Interestingly, this optimization problem leads to a linear eigenvalue problem for the square root of the density process, just as we see in quantum mechanics (but note that our setting is entirely classical).
-We conclude this paper with a short discussion (Section~\ref{sec:discussion}).

-This paper is written for a mathematical audience.
-The reader interested in the statistical physics interpretation of this material is referred to our related publication~\cite{chernyak_etal_2012}.
+We conclude this paper with a brief discussion (Section~\ref{sec:discussion}).
+In the appendices a detailed discussion of the use of a vector potential to quantify flux is provided (Appendix~\ref{app:flux}), as well as a derivation of the relation between long term average drift, density, and current density (Appendix~\ref{app:long_term_current}).